 Section 1.
-Any employee who wishes to work in a job share position may make such a request to the department head.
-The department head may approve or deny the request based upon the operating requirements of the department.
+Any employee who wishes to work in a job share position may make a written request to the department head.
+The request shall include the agreement between the two (2) employees who will be sharing the position.
+The department head may approve or deny the request based upon the operating requirements of the department and the job required qualifications of the position being considered for job share.
+No reasonable request shall be denied.
 No current employee shall be forced to participate in a job sharing position if participation results in a loss of pay or benefits.